kenan-rhoton/wargame/ListsV2/Commando-1K.markdown

 Weapons:

 - SMG: 20"/5+/-1/Multi-attack 4.
 Damage 2.
-- Rocket Launcher: 20"/5+/-2/Damage 2D6. +1 to hit per 5 models in target unit. +2 to hit vs Colossus.
+- Champion's Rocket Launcher: 20"/5+/-2/Damage 2D6. +1 to hit per 5 models in target unit. +2 to hit vs Colossus.
+- Champion's Frag Grenades: 10"/3+/-2/Damage 1D6.
+Target Ground, 5" Radius.
 - Mine: 3"/Auto/-3/Damage 1D6.
-- Frag Grenades: 10"/3+/-2/Damage 1D6.
-Target Ground, 5" Radius.

 Special:

 - Camouflage: Enemies subtract 1 from Hit rolls when Shooting at this Unit while it is in Cover.
+- Minelayer: Can drop a mine within 3", which can be detonated when an enemy moves within 3" of it.

 ## Sniper Team (141)